nus-cs2113-AY2425S1/ip/docs/README.md

     //Add a deadline task with a description and deadline of submit form and Nov 09 2024, 11:59 pm, respectively deadline submit form /by 09/11/2024

-## Adding a event task: event
+## Adding a event task: `event`

 Adds tasks that start at a specific date/time and ends at a specific date/time e.g., team project meeting on 2/10/2019 from 2pm to 4pm

-Format: event DESCRIPTION /from START_TIME /to END_TIME
+Format: `event DESCRIPTION /from START_TIME /to END_TIME`
-- Adds the event task with the specified DESCRIPTION.
-The DESCRIPTION refers to the name of the task that will be shown in the task list.
+- Adds the event task with the specified `DESCRIPTION`.
+The `DESCRIPTION` refers to the name of the task that will be shown in the task list.
-- The DESCRIPTION is a string and must not be empty.
+- The `DESCRIPTION` is a string and must not be empty.
-- Adds event start and end date/time to the task with the specified START_TIME and END_TIME, respectively.
-The START_TIME and END_TIME are input as strings and must not be empty.
+- Adds event start and end date/time to the task with the specified `START_TIME` and `END_TIME`, respectively.
+The `START_TIME` and `END_TIME` are input as strings and must not be empty.
-- The START_TIME and END_TIME can be specified as a string in any format.
+- The `START_TIME` and `END_TIME` can be specified as a string in any format.

 Examples: